-On 1 January 2020, both acts and the three above-mentioned ordinances (New Regulation) entered into force.
+On 1 January 2020, both acts and the three above-mentioned ordinances (New Regulation) entered into force (subject to transitional provisions).
 Thus, we primarily analyse structured products in Switzerland under the New Regulation in this chapter.
-In addition to the New Regulation, the Swiss Financial Market Supervisory Authority (FINMA) will pass a number of implementing provisions pertaining to selected, mainly technical issues.
+In addition to the New Regulation, the Swiss Financial Market Supervisory Authority (FINMA) passed a number of implementing provisions pertaining to selected, mainly technical issues.
 As a result, FINMA has published a new Financial Institutions Ordinance (FinIO-FINMA) as well as amendments to current FINMA ordinances and circulars.
-FINMA held a public consultation on the FinIO-FINMA, which ended on 9 April 2020.2 To date, FINMA has not yet communicated any timeframe as to when the FinIO-FINMA and amendments on FINMA ordinances and circulars will enter into force; however, we expect that they will be implemented before the end of the year.
+FINMA held a public consultation on the FinIO-FINMA until 9 April 2020.2 On 1 January 2021, the FinIO-FINMA and amendments on FINMA ordinances and circulars entered into force to complete the New Regulation.

 Switzerland has so far been a playground with a light financial regulation of certain financial sectors such as asset management and advisory services, the distribution of products (with the exception of funds, which are over-regulated) and foreign advisers.
-There is currently no clear obligation to inquire about a client's knowledge and experience before entering into a transaction or to warn them of the risks arising from an inappropriate transaction.
-The New Regulation will address most of these concerns and codify some of the existing practice.
+There is no clear obligation to inquire about a client's knowledge and experience before entering into a transaction or to warn them of the risks arising from an inappropriate transaction.
+The New Regulation addresses most of these concerns and codifies some of the existing practice.

-Unlike investment funds, structured products are not subject to a regulatory licence upon issuance: it is securities and issuing houses that are subject to regulatory approval and supervision.
+Unlike investment funds, structured products are not subject to a regulatory licence upon issuance: it is securities/issuing houses that are subject to regulatory approval and supervision.
 Disclosure rules are newly defined in the New Regulation.
-A distributor of structured products will be subject to a new requirement of being listed in an advisers register under the New Regulation.
-Foreign distributors will also need to register.
+A distributor of structured products is subject to a new requirement of being listed in an advisers register under the New Regulation.
+Foreign distributors also have to register (under certain conditions).

 The Swiss regulatory system around structured products is further developed in this chapter.